jheppert/Assignment_2-Digital_Theremin/README.md

-#Digital Theremin
+# Digital Theremin
-##Internet of Things Assignment 2
+## Internet of Things - Assignment 2

 Written for Arduino.